MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-data-conversion-service.md

 > [!NOTE]
 > You login data is automatically encrypted.

-## To view or update the list of currently supported bank data formats
+## <a name="to-view-or-update-the-list-of-currently-supported-bank-data-formats"></a>To view or update the list of currently supported bank data formats
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Data Conv.
 Service Setup** , and then choose the related link.
 2. On the **Bank Data Conv.
 Service Setup** page, choose the **Bank Name - Data Conversion List** action to open the list of bank names representing bank data formats that are supported by the conversion service.
 3. On the **Bank Name - Data Conversion List** page, choose the **Update Bank Name List** action.